If you’re buying a new home, you’ve probably been advised to research insurance and warranty policies.

 Should you just go for the cheapest supplier, or do you plump for the most expensive – because they’re going to offer the most comprehensive deal, surely?

 Buying a home is probably the most significant investment you’re ever going to make, so you’ll probably have shopped around (or are shopping around) for the mortgage that offers the best possible terms, the lowest interest rates, and the best protection should things go wrong.
-And, as a condition of your mortgage, you’ll have been told that you need home insurance.
+And, as a condition of your mortgage, Darren Robertson, realtor at Northern Virginia Home Pro states that you’ll have been told that you need home insurance.
 And your potential lender might suggest that you should also take out a home warranty policy.

 All these decisions in one go!?
 Do you even know where to start?